kismetwireless/kismet-web-docs/content/en/docs/readme/configuring/configfiles.md

 ## Configuring Kismet

-Kismet is primarily configured through a set of text files wth a simple `option=value` format.
+Kismet is primarily configured through a set of text files with a simple `option=value` format.

 By default these are installed into `/usr/local/etc/` when compiling from source, and `/etc/kismet/` when installing from the Kismet packages.